-Our natural gas delivery systems may generate fugitive gas as a result of normal operations and as a result of excavation, construction, and repair of natural gas delivery systems.
+Our natural gas delivery systems may generate fugitive gas as a result of normal operations and as a result of excavation, construction, and repair.
 Fugitive gas typically vents to the atmosphere and consists primarily of methane.
-CO_2 is also a byproduct of natural gas consumption.
-As a result, future legislation to regulate GHG emissions could increase the price of natural gas, restrict the use of natural gas, and adversely affect our ability to operate our natural gas facilities.
+CO2 is also a byproduct of natural gas consumption.
+As a result, future regulation of GHG emissions could increase the price of natural gas, restrict the use of natural gas, and adversely affect our ability to operate our natural gas facilities.
 A significant increase in the price of natural gas may increase rates for our natural gas customers, which could reduce natural gas demand.